-NOTES:
+NOTE:

-- a.
 Although there is a biological focus to the second semester Kenyon courses, the major chemical topics (equilibrium, atomic structure and bonding, kinetics) are the same as a traditional second-semester chemistry course.
-Students enrolled in KAP will have the same chemistry content as those enrolled only in AP Chemistry. - b.
-Students may earn a maximum of 3.0 Kenyon units while in high school. - c.
-I will submit four separate grades to Kenyon College.
-Students receive separate lecture and lab grades for each semester.
-These grades are not figured into the Davidson GPA and may be different than the grade on the student's Davidson report card.
+Students enrolled in KAP will have the same chemistry content as those enrolled only in AP Chemistry.